wilsonckm/RepAngle/README.md

 "Yaw/Z is a rotation around an axis that runs vertically through the device.
 It is perpendicular to the body of the device, with its origin at the center of gravity and directed toward the bottom of the device."

 -Target
+Allows the user to set a target postion in 3D space.
+Alerts the user when 3D space is reached and counts the number of times the user has reached that position.
+Ideally used with a iPhone strap to allow the user to attach to movement limb.

+Slider bar has been provided to allow for a range of acceptance/accuracy for increased userability.

 ## Contributing
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.